Growth Hacking

 I also make the thumbnail and the OG.
 It’s nothing fancy, really, but it’s good for what it is.

 Furthermore, when I want to distribute the post, I go beyond social media and communities.
-I also do email marketing (newsletter and outreach), and until recently, we were also broadcasting our blog posts via chatbot.
-And then comes the off-page SEO which is as important as the writing per se, if not more important.
+I also do email marketing in the form of newsletters and cold outreach.

 At the time same time, we know that most articles aren’t going to rank by themselves.
 So this is where link-building comes into the picture.
 And since we do white hat SEO, it takes time.